 In many instances, buyers start negotiating while looking for financing.
 During the negotiations, you will make an offer on a property, often including a list of essential repairs or other actions that the seller must take before the sale is finalized.
 The seller will typically make a counter-offer, and the process can go on for several days or weeks in some cases.

 Elika Associates buyer’s agents will perform a comparable market analysis and advise you on your offer, improving the chances that the seller will accept quickly.
 We will also make sure that counter-offers are fair.
 As we specialize in New York real estate, we understand the real values of apartments in the city.
-We only provide buyer’s representation and we have a strong incentive to help you get the best possible deal on your new property.
+We only provide buyer’s representation, and we have a strong incentive to help you get the best possible deal on your new property.

 Filling out an application correctly is often a time-consuming and stressful process, especially if you are not sure what to include.
-However, approval from a Board is one of the final steps that buyers need to take in order to successfully purchase properties in New York City, and as with all other steps in the purchasing process, a real estate agent can help.
+However, approval from a Board is one of the final steps that buyers need to take to successfully purchase properties in New York City, and as with all other steps in the purchasing process, a real estate agent can help.

-You can easily plan for an application if you know what to expect, and Elika Associates buyer’s agents will keep you informed so that you can apply successfully.
-You will generally need to include two years of tax returns, personal and professional information, proof of financing, a signed purchase contract and other detailed financial documents, depending on the policies of the Board of Directors.
+You can efficiently plan for an application if you know what to expect, and Elika Associates buyer’s agents will keep you informed so that you can apply successfully.
+You will need to include two years of tax returns, personal and professional information, proof of financing, a signed purchase contract and other detailed financial documents, depending on the policies of the Board of Directors.
 We will help you assemble an attractive application package and submit it to the building’s managing agent.